melodygr/microsoft_movie_analysis/README.md

 Business Problem
 =====
-Short description of business problem
+Short description of the business problem

 Data
 =====